SIDN/spin/doc/Nodes-and-UI.md

 - Nodes being timed out??

 Nodes can become persistent if they need to be remembered over reboots.
 Currently only because they are in blocked flows.
-But nodes are numbered sequentially in spind, so a persistent node will get a new number at reboot, holding the same info.
+But nodes are numbered sequentially in spind, so a persistent node  gets a new number at reboot, holding the same info.
-Persistent nodes will be stored in a file, rewritten at each change, removed when becoming non persistent, and read back in at reboot.
+Persistent nodes are stored in a file in JSON format, rewritten at each change, removed when becoming non persistent, and read back in at reboot.

+Also when nodes change their list of IP addresses can have grown, so lower layers(core2block) are informed of that.

+### TODO
+Define and implement what happens to merged nodes and timed out nodes.

-### Interfaces in spind
+## Software Interfaces in spind

-Higher layers -> node
+### Higher layers -> node

+All nodes have a persistence level, which is zero when they come to life.
+When something happens that makes them more or less worthy of remembering routines must be called:

 node_persistence_increase(nodenum)
 node_persistence_decrease(nodenum)

 Nodes -> core2block
 Node becomes persistent: